vcvpaiva/NetworkMathematics/README.md

 https://github.com/ToposInstitute/nLab2024-corpus. nLab `clean' sentences ~50K in
 https://raw.githubusercontent.com/ToposInstitute/nlab-corpus/main/nlab_examples.csv.

 But TAC abstracts do NOT contain definitions (I should've known) and nLab is not producing good results (don't know why).
-So we're now using Frederik Schaefer's data over the arxiv math.CT papers.
+So we're now using Deyan Ginev's data modified by Frederik Schaefer,  consisting of arxiv math.CT papers. https://github.com/JUrban/extract-defs
+Have 3377 math.CT papers in Deyan's 2020 dataset, this gives us 16K 'definitions', considered as such by the authors in the arxiv latex files.

-6. Bauer, Petkovic, and Todorovski constructed the dataset MLFMF "machine learning for mathematical formalization", using Lean's mathlib and Agda's libraries unimath, standard, and TypeTopology.
+5. Together with Stefania Dumbrova and Lucy Horowitz we're considering alignments between definitions in provers Lean, Mizar, Agda, etc. Bauer, Petkovic, and Todorovski constructed the dataset MLFMF "machine learning for mathematical formalization" (https://arxiv.org/pdf/2310.16005), using Lean's mathlib and Agda's libraries unimath, standard, and TypeTopology.
 We wondered if we could simply use their definitions, as they say their nodes `represent library entries (theorems, lemmas, axioms, and definitions)'.
+Stefania is leading the effort.

+6. Lucy Horowitz has MathGloss and CatGloss.
+Given the big push for Lean formalization going on, we would like to extend our Lean mappings.
+How should we go about it?
+Discussed with Mario how to tap the expertise of Lean developers for that.
+They have a mental map of which concepts are where in the library.
+We want that mental map written down.

+    We are also thinking which other datasets would be useful to connect.

 # Formalizing Dialectica Categories